NVIDIA/cloud-native-docs/container-toolkit/cdi-support.md

 ### Procedure

 Two common locations for CDI specifications are `/etc/cdi/` and `/var/run/cdi/`.
-NVIDIA recommends using the `/etc/cdi/` directory for user-applied changes, such as performing the following steps.
-The `/var/run/cdi/` directory is commonly used for dynamic changes made by software.
-The contents of the `/var/run/cdi/` directory can change at runtime and can be deleted after a reboot.
+The contents of the `/var/run/cdi/` directory are cleared on boot.

-However, the `/etc/cdi/` path to create and use can depend on the container engine that you use.
+However, the path to create and use can depend on the container engine that you use.

 1. Generate the CDI specification file: